Academic Programs Catalog

 Semester Credit Load

 All undergraduate baccalaureate programs require a minimum of 120 credits.
-Most programs are designed so a student starting a program as a first-year student may finish in 8 semesters by satisfactorily completing an average of 15 credits a semester.
-In practice, students usually carry 12 to 18 credits a semester depending on personal circumstances and the chosen program of study.
+Most programs are designed so a student starting a program as a first-year student may finish in eight semesters by satisfactorily completing an average of 15 credits a semester.
+In practice, students usually enroll in 12 to 18 credits a semester depending on personal circumstances and the chosen program of study.
 Students with less than a 2.50 grade–point average (GPA) the preceding semester should not enroll for more than 16 credits except when required by the specific program.
-Only under extraordinary circumstances will a student be permitted to carry more than 20 credits.
+Only under extraordinary circumstances will a student be permitted to enroll in more than 20 credits.

-A student with less than satisfactory academic performance may be required to take a reduced credit load as a condition of continued registration in the university.
+A student with less than satisfactory academic performance may be required to take a reduced credit load as a condition of continued enrollment in the university.

 Full-Time Students

-Undergraduate students must carry at least 12 credits a semester or summer session to:
+Undergraduate students must enroll in at least 12 credits a semester or summer session to:

 1. participate in intercollegiate athletics.